-It’s common knowledge that STEM skills have been rising in popularity during the past 10 years.
+It’s common knowledge that STEM and web programming skills have been rising in popularity during the past 10 years.
 Needless to say, there’s no indication that this trend will change in 2019, or even in the following decade.
-In fact, the Bureau of Labor Statistics anticipates continued growth at 22% from 2012-2022.
+In fact, the Bureau of Labor Statistics anticipates continued growth for software engineers at 22% from 2012-2022.

 What is Ruby on Rails?